ctb/titus-blog/src/webmaking-science-lab-thoughts.rst

 I've been chatting with people at Mozilla about their new Webmaking Science Lab, at the intersection of "webmaking" and "science".
-While it's blazingly obvious that science can benefit from the Web; what's been less clear to me is how the Web can benefit from science, and this is the question that Moz folk have been asking me about.
+While it's blazingly obvious that science can benefit from the Web, what's been less clear to me is how the Web can benefit from science, and this is the question that Moz folk have been asking me about.